 Aquinas Institute is anchored on the principles of faith, knowledge and charity.
-It is committed to follow the dogmas and teachings of the Roman Catholic Church.
-It gives its allegiance to the Pope and to the Archbishop of Vancouver.
+It is committed to follow the dogmas, teachings and tradition of the Roman Catholic Church.
+It gives its allegiance to the Pope as Successor of St. Peter and to the Archbishop of Vancouver.

 On July 3, 2001 Aquinas Institute received a special Papal Blessing from Pope John Paul II through Fr.
 Paul Pang, Chairman of the World Overseas Chinese Apostolate.
 Pope Benedict XVI also bestowed on Msgr.
 Pedro Lopez Gallo and the members of Aquinas Institute his special, apostolic blessing on July 6, 2005.

-Aquinas Institute started its activities by helping in the parishes of St. Anthony’s in Vancouver; St. Paul’s in Richmond, St. Joseph’s in Port Moody, Corpus Christi in Vancouver and at the Holy Rosary Cathedral.
+Aquinas Institute started its activities by helping in the parishes of St. Anthony’s in Vancouver; St. Paul’s in Richmond, St. Joseph’s in Port Moody, Corpus Christi in Vancouver and at the Holy Rosary Cathedral in Vancouver.

 Aquinas Institute through Teresita Nixon was actively involved in organizing fundraising projects for an elementary school; Lenten and Advent retreats for 200-800 people; first celebration of the Feast of Our Lady of Guadalupe for 800 people at the Holy Rosary Cathedral; sponsoring youth groups to the World Youth Days; publishing prayer booklets, pilgrimage brochures, Lenten and Advent magazines for free distribution to the parish communities.